Mentors Are Career Dynamite – If You Can Find One

 ”

 Now, she sees opportunities for mentorship all around her.
 "You can find it anywhere if you're looking (though I always keep professional boundaries).
-One mentee is the son of a man who drove me in an Uber once and told me his son wanted to get into the creative industry.
-A couple of my mentees are people I've kept in touch with from previous jobs, or who work with me now.
+One mentee is the son of a man who drove me in an Uber once and told me his son wanted to get into the creative industries.
+A couple are people I've kept in touch with from previous jobs, or who work with me now.
 One mentee just got in touch on LinkedIn."

-Ophelia adds that connection, support, and a sense of community are vital in her experience. "[Being a mentor and being mentored] is a basic part of community in my opinion and workplaces don't give people enough support.
-Advertising, in particular, is exhausting and exploitative and you need people to help you game the system.
+Ophelia adds that the connection, support and sense of community is vital in her experience. "[Being a mentor and being mentored] is a basic part of community in my opinion – and workplaces don't give people enough support.
+Advertising in particular is exhausting and exploitative and you need people to help you game the system.
 My mentors paid it forward to me; it's my responsibility to do the same.
 I also just want to see my mentees fly."

-For people who face barriers in the workplace due to systemic inequalities (whether it's a matter of race, class, gender, sexuality, or ability), mentorship can be a crucial step toward balancing the scales.
+For people who face barriers in the workplace due to systemic inequalities (whether it's a matter of race, class, gender, sexuality or ability), mentorship can be a crucial step towards balancing the scales.
 But as Ophelia explains, the same inequalities that make mentorship particularly useful can also make it more difficult to access.

 Advertisement